Selma, Lord, Selma

 Selma, Lord, Selma is a 1999 American made-for-television biographical drama film based on true events that happened in March 1965, known as Bloody Sunday in Selma, Alabama.
-The film tells the story through the eyes of an 9-year-old African-American girl named Sheyann Webb (Jurnee Smollett).
+The film tells the story through the eyes of a 9-year-old African-American girl named Sheyann Webb (Jurnee Smollett).
 It was directed by Charles Burnett, one of the pioneers of African-American independent cinema.
 It premiered on ABC on January 17, 1999.